PankajRawat333/MyWebSite.dev/input/posts/bloom-filters-demystified.md

 ## Conclusion

 Bloom filters are a powerful tool for optimizing memory and performance in applications like username availability checks during user registration.
 By implementing a Bloom filter from scratch in C#, you gain fine-grained control for single-instance applications.
-For distributed systems, libraries like `BloomFilter.Redis` and Redis integration enable scalability across multiple nodes.
+For distributed systems, libraries like `BloomFilter.Redis.NetCore` and Redis integration enable scalability across multiple nodes.
 With significant memory savings (up to 93% in our example) and fast lookups, Bloom filters reduce database load and improve user experience in high-traffic systems.

-Experiment with the bit array size and hash function count to balance false-positive rates and performance for your needs.
-For advanced scenarios, consider Redis clusters or alternative structures like Cuckoo Filters for additional functionality.